natechris-devine/info2180-lab2/README.md

 # info2180-lab2
+# INFO2180 Lab 2

-Lab 02 for Nathaniel Christie
+This is Lab 2 for Nathaniel Christie